erikdubois/Mint-Y-Colora-Theme/README.md

     usr/share/themes   NOT /usr/share/themes !!

-Rename the directories to have an other name or you will doubles in your theme manager.

-Rename the <b>folders</b> so that they are unique.
-E.g. Mint-Y-Sun

-Change the <b>index.theme</b> so that the names of the theme are the same as the folder.
-E.g. Mint-Y-Sun
+We will run the last script nr 4

-**5. Moving them to the right folder**
+	- to rename the folders

-I move them manually to
+	- to move the folders to ~/.themes

-    ~/.themes

-were I can make further enhancements and changes.
+	- to change the content of the three index.themes

+Follow the info in the script

 After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.